 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix the DfC Annual Report and Accounts for the year ended 31 March 2018.

 PDFs and other documents published since 23 September 2020 will meet the required accessibility standards.
+In most instances, the accessibility of these materials will be checked using the on-board tools within MS Office 2013 (or newer) and Adobe Acrobat Pro 2020.

 How we tested this website